imShakil/pacli/README.md

 - Add, retrieve, update, and delete secrets
 - Copy secrets directly to your clipboard
 - SSH connection management with key file support
+- Export list of secrets into JSON or CSV file
 - Easy-to-use command-line interface

 ## Installation